-IAFNS is pleased to organize the 12th Vahouny Fiber Symposium.
+IAFNS organized the 12th Vahouny Fiber Symposium.
 The symposium will be held virtually.
 Please join us!

 The 11th Vahouny Fiber Symposium, which covers the latest in fiber science, regulation, and policy.

-IAFNS is supporting various sessions at the 2017 Experimental Biology Conference.
+IAFNS supported various sessions at the 2017 Experimental Biology Conference.

 This Workshop facilitated an exchange of scientific and technical information with stakeholders involved in selecting science-based indices to use in communicating physiologic effects of carbohydrates in foods.